Sustainability plan for Colusa Subbasin nearly complete

 In one of the final steps to complete a Groundwater Sustainability Plan (GSP) for the Colusa Subbasin, the Colusa Groundwater Authority (CGA) and the Glenn Groundwater Authority (GGA) hosted a virtual public meeting on Wednesday to review the plan and gather community input.

-The GSP is a roadmap for how groundwater will be managed over the next two decades, according to meeting facilitator Dave Ceppos, and is being prepared by the CGA and GGA in response to the Sustainable Groundwater Management Act of 2014, which requires local agencies to form groundwater sustainability agencies for the high- and medium-priority basins such as the Colusa Subbasin.
+The GSP is a roadmap for how groundwater will be managed over the next two decades, according to meeting facilitator Dave Ceppos, and is being prepared by the CGA and GGA in response to the Sustainable Groundwater Management Act of 2014, which requires locals agencies to form groundwater sustainability agencies for the high and medium priority basins such as the Colusa Subbasin.

 “The GSP describes groundwater conditions and how groundwater management will avoid adverse impacts to beneficial users, including domestic, municipal, tribal, agricultural, industrial and environmental uses,” said Ceppos.